grafana/writers-toolkit/docs/sources/style-guide/inclusive-writing/index.md

 ## Write for an international audience

-Consider the following guidelines when you write for an international audience.
+US English is the standard for Grafana Labs documentation, and we write for an international audience with the following guidelines in mind:

 ### Avoid acronyms